 This has been a really amazing experience for me.
 I appreciate that you have asked me, as this is the first time I really have been asked to think more about this time.”

-It is so incredibly rewarding to partner so closely together and to be of value to him.
-If all the book and the book process has been has been an opportunity to support his hansei – reflection and learning – of his life, then it has been worth it.
+It was so incredibly rewarding to partner so closely together and to be of value to him.
+If all the book, and the process of writing it was, was an opportunity to support his hansei – reflection and learning – of his life, then it has been worth it.
 Though, of course, I hope that you get to learn from it too.

-My intention is that our book will give you all a chance to learn more from Yoshino and from our shared insight from a journey of reflection together.
+My intention was that our book would give you all a chance to learn more from Yoshino and from our shared insight from a journey of reflection together.
 I have had the privilege of friendship and frequent calls, discussions, and professional collaboration, and I am so happy to be able to offer you this opportunity too through the book.

-What a rewarding experience it has been to be able to help capture his memories, discover deeper insights, make connects, and help him dig deeper into memories long forgotten — some wonderful and some painful — and to come out on other side with deeper insights to then share with you.
+More than all of this, though, what a rewarding experience it has been to be able to help capture Isao Yoshino’s memories, discover deeper insights, make connections, and help him dig deeper into memories long forgotten — some wonderful and some painful — and to come out on the other side with deeper insights to then share with you.